Mustafa TunaMustafa Tuna

 Courses / Publications / Works in Progress / Public Engagement

 Mustafa Tuna (Ph.D.
-2009, Princeton University) is Associate Professor of Russian and Central Eurasian History and Culture in the Departments of Slavic and Eurasian Studies & History at Duke University and is affiliated with the Duke Islamic Studies Center and the Duke Middle East Studies Center.
-His research focuses on social and cultural change among the Muslim communities of Central Eurasia, especially Russia's Volga-Ural region, Central Asia, and modern Turkey, since the early-nineteenth century.
-He is particularly interested in identifying the often intertwined roles of Islam, social networks, state or elite interventions, infrastructural changes, and the globalization of European modernity in transforming Muslim communities.
-His first book, titled Imperial Russia's Muslims: Islam, Empire, and European Modernity, 1788-1917, is published by Cambridge University Press in the "Critical Perspectives on Empire Series."
-His second book project, titled Said Nursi's Path of Light: Faith, Practice, and Spirituality in the Works of a Twentieth-Century Scholar of Islam, aims to establish the relevance of the teachings of Said Nursi (1878-1960), a Kurdish scholar of Islam from Turkey, in negotiating the changing modern world's challenges for Islam and Muslims.
-He also investigates the transmission and evolution of Islamic knowledge and practices comparatively in the Turkish and Soviet contexts in preparation for a third monograph.
+2009, Princeton University) is an associate professor at the Departments of Slavic and Eurasian Studies & History at Duke University and is affiliated with the Duke Islamic Studies Center.
+His research focuses on Islam and modernity.
+In his earlier works he examined the often-intertwined roles of Islam, social networks, state or elite interventions, infrastructural changes, and the globalization of European modernity in transforming Muslim communities, especially in Russia, Central Asia, and Turkey.
+His first book, Imperial Russia's Muslims: Islam, Empire, and European Modernity, 1788-1917, is published by Cambridge University Press in the "Critical Perspectives on Empire Series."
+His current project explores encounters between the Sunni Islamic and European secular intellectual traditions, focusing on the ontological, epistemological, and spiritual implications of this encounter for Muslims since the early-twentieth century.
+His second book project, titled Knowing God in the Secular Age: Existence, Knowledge, and Striving for Excellence in the Works of Bediuzzaman Said Nursi (1878-1960), studies these implications in the case of the endeavors of Said Nursi (1878-1960), a Kurdish scholar of Islam from Turkey, to negotiate the changing modern world's challenges for Islam and Muslims.
+Relatedly, he prepared a translation from Arabic into English and critical edition of one of Nursi's major works, Al-Mathnawi al-Arabi al-Nuri (Luminous Couplets), and coauthored a glossary of Islamic terms in English that is based on Nursi’s works.
+He is currently working on a monograph, tentatively titled Concrete Modernity in Kazan: Urbanization and Social Change in Central Anatolia since the 1960s, in which he examines the rapid transformation within the past four decades of a cluster of cob-house villages outside of Turkey's capital, Ankara, into a bustling town of about sixty thousand residents.
 Dr. Tuna is married and has two sons.

 Courses